C Spire, Birmingham Mayor Randall Woodfin, Sen. Greg Reed, and others to make major Alabama fiber-optic consumer, business broadband expansion announcement

 Mississippi-based telcom and technology services firm to bring its next-generation Gigabit speed broadband internet, live streaming TV and digital home phone service to Yellowhammer State

 BIRMINGHAM, Ala., Dec.
-3, 2019 /PRNewswire/ -- News media representatives are invited to attend a press conference on Thursday, Dec.
-5 where C Spire will join state and local elected officials and business leaders to announce plans for expansion of its ground-breaking fiber-optic broadband internet access program across Alabama, including major projects in the Birmingham metropolitan area.
+4, 2019 /PRNewswire/ -- News media representatives are invited to attend a press conference tomorrow morning (Thursday, Dec.
+5) where C Spire will join state and local elected officials and business leaders to announce plans for expansion of its ground-breaking fiber-optic broadband internet access program across Alabama, including major projects in the Birmingham metropolitan area.

 The Mississippi-based diversified telecommunications and technology services company will be joined at the press conference by Birmingham Mayor Randall Woodfin, Jasper, Alabama Mayor David O'Mary, Alabama State Senator Greg Reed and Tony Smoke, vice president of the Birmingham division of Alabama Power.

-Since 2014, C Spire has rolled out ultra-fast Gigabit internet access and related services in 23 Mississippi markets, boosting overall broadband connection speeds in the state by 200 percent since 2014.
+Since 2014, C Spire has rolled out ultra-fast Gigabit internet access and related services over 20 Mississippi markets, boosting overall broadband connection speeds in the state by 200 percent since 2014.
 The suite of services is competitively priced and is paving the way for a boom in smart home applications, innovation and economic growth.

 "We are passionate about providing the best products and services, powered by the best people, and we are committed to continually improving these products and services for our customers," said C Spire CEO Hu Meena.
 "Time and again, we have proved this commitment in Mississippi – investing in the deployment of thousands of miles of fiber-optic infrastructure over which we deliver unmatched Internet capacity.
 We are excited to bring this same infrastructure investment and customer-inspired services to the people and businesses of Alabama."